Overview

 • Object-oriented: Binder IPC provides a clean and intuitive object-oriented API for inter-process communication.

-• Efficient: Binder IPC is designed for high performance and low overhead.
+• Efficient: Binder IPC is designed for high performance and low overhead with efficient data serialization.

 • Secure: Binder IPC provides strong security features to prevent unauthorized access and tampering.